 In situations where the administrator password is lost or forgotten, you can manually reset the password through the Command Line Interface (CLI) of the switch.
 This requires a physical connection to the console port of the device so that the user can power cycle the switch, enter the boot menu, and start the password recovery procedure.
 This procedure allows the user to login to the device without password authentication.

-Note: Cisco 200 Series Small Business Managed Switches do not support the CLI.
+Cisco 200 Series Small Business Managed Switches do not support the CLI.

-Note: The password recovery procedure is the same for all software versions.
+The password recovery procedure is the same for all software versions.
 It is not dependent on a specific software version.

-Note: You must have access to the local console connection to recover the administrator password.
+You must have access to the local console connection to recover the administrator password.
 You cannot recover the administrator password remotely from a Telnet or Secure Shell (SSH) session to the management interface.

 Step 2.
 Power cycle the switch by unplugging the power cord and plugging it back in to the back of the device.
 After a couple of seconds you should see the Cisco ASCII logo with a prompt to escape the Autoboot loader.
 Press Return or Esc immediately to enter the Startup Menu.

-Note: If the device goes into Autoboot sequence, you can reattempt to enter the Startup Menu by power cycling the device again.
+Power cycle with the console cable and Putty connected.
+If the device goes into Autoboot sequence, you can reattempt to enter the Startup Menu by power cycling the device again.